Last updated: October 26, 2016

 This is an evolving area of law and different rules regarding SMLLC owner’s protection from creditors could apply in a bankruptcy.
 Some bankruptcy courts have held that when an SMLLC owner files for bankruptcy, the SMLLC becomes part of the bankruptcy estate and the bankruptcy trustee may dissolve it and sell its assets to pay the bankrupt owner's creditors.

-To avoid possible liability problems with a SMLLC, you could add at least one other member to your LLC.
-While the second owner can be a spouse or relative, that person must be a treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single- member LLC.
+If you are really concerned about protecting the assets in your SMLLC against personal creditors, you might want to consider adding another member to your Wyoming LLC.
+This will give you more protection in the event you file for bankruptcy, or if you or your LLC become subject to the LLC laws of a state that provide less protection to SMLLCs.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 It's important to keep in mind that even if your LLC is formed in Wyoming, the laws of another state might apply in a creditor action against the LLC for a member/owner’s personal liability.
 This could occur, for example, if your LLC owns property or does business outside of Wyoming, or a member/owner lives outside the state.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.